sdhealthconnect/leap-cds/README.md

   ]
 }
 ```
-Based on the CDS Hooks specifications, the response is in the form of an array of `card` objects each of which indicates some feedback from the server.
-Currently, the Consent Decision Service returns only a single `card`.
-The mandatory `source` attribute is currently set to carry the name and URL of the service directly defined as environment variables.
+Based on the CDS Hooks specifications, the response is in the form of an array of `card` objects.
+The LEAP-CDS returns a single `card` in the response array.
+The mandatory `source` attribute is currently set to carry the name and URL of the LEAP-CDS service (defined by environment variables).

 The `summary` is set to one of the following according to the consent decision: